Jeanne Greenberg Rohatyn

 Jeanne Beth Greenberg Rohatyn (born c.
-1967) is the owner of Salon 94, an art gallery with three locations in New York City.
+1967) is an American art dealer who is the owner of Salon 94, an art gallery with three locations in New York City.

 Early life and education

 Greenberg Rohatyn was born in St Louis and is the daughter of author Jan Greenberg and Ronald K. Greenberg, the co-founder of art gallery Greenberg Van Doren in St Louis and New York City.
 She graduated from Vassar College.

 Career

 Early beginnings

 As a young curator, following a Greenberg Rohatyn stint at the New York University Institute of Fine Arts in the early nineties, she assisted then director Norman Rosenthal with American Art in the Twentieth Century: Painting and Sculpture.
 1913-1933, a 1993 survey of American art from a European perspective at the Royal Academy of Arts in London and at Martin-Gropius-Bau in Berlin.
 She later became a partner of what was then the Artemis Greenberg Van Doren Gallery, a joint venture created in 2000 by Greenberg Van Doren and Artemis Fine Arts, a London gallery that specialized in old master and 19th-century paintings.